kylerove/pediatricurologybook/_chapters/09-48_urolithiasis-ureteral-surgical-management.md

 ## Embryology

 The kidney develops from three primary layers of the mesoderm---the pronephros, mesonephros, and metanephros.
 The pronephros is the most primitive stage of kidney development.
 It will eventually regress and is no longer part of the adult kidney.
-The mesonephros eventually forms part of the male genitalia ductal system and regresses in females.{% cite  --file 09-48 %} The ureteric bud branches off from the mesonephros and will induce the mesoderm to start formation of the ductal system and the ureters.
+The mesonephros eventually forms part of the male genitalia ductal system and regresses in females.
+The ureteric bud branches off from the mesonephros and will induce the mesoderm to start formation of the ductal system and the ureters.
 The metanephros develops into the nephron system.{% cite nishinakamura2019a --file 09-48 %}

 ## Epidemiology